mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     self.sigmoid = nn.Sigmoid()

 Lastly we create the sigmoid activation function with [nn.Sigmoid](https://pytorch.org/docs/stable/nn.html#torch.nn.Sigmoid).
-We will feed the output of each linear layer into this to create some non-linearity to the model.
+We will feed the output of each linear layer into this to create some nonlinearity to the model.
 Without this, our linear layers would basically just be doing linear regression.
-By adding nonlinear activations, we can better fit our model to the data as it does not follow a linear pattern.
+By adding nonlinear activations, we can better fit our model to the data as our data does not follow a linear pattern.

     def forward(self, x):
         x = self.linear1(x)